District heating: United Kingdom

 Sheffield's district heating network was established in 1988 and is still expanding today.
 It saves an equivalent 21,000 plus tonnes of CO2 each year when compared to conventional sources of energy – electricity from the national grid and heat generated by individual boilers.
 There are currently over 140 buildings connected to the district heating network.
 These include city landmarks such as the Sheffield City Hall, the Lyceum Theatre, the University of Sheffield, Sheffield Hallam University, hospitals, shops, offices and leisure facilities plus 2,800 homes.
 More than 44 km of underground pipes deliver energy which is generated at Sheffield Energy Recovery Facility.
 This converts 225,000 tonnes of waste into energy, producing up to 60 MWe of thermal energy and up to 19 MWe of electrical energy.

-The Southampton District Energy Scheme was originally built to use just geothermal energy, but now also uses the heat from a gas fired CHP generator.
+The Southampton District Energy Scheme was originally built to use just geothermal energy, but now also uses the heat from a gas-fired CHP generator.
 It supplies heating and district cooling to many large premises in the city, including the Westquay shopping centre, the De Vere Grand Harbour hotel, the Royal South Hants Hospital, and several housing schemes.
-In the 1980s Southampton began utilising combined heat and power district heating, taking advantage of geothermal heat "trapped" in the area.
+In the 1980s Southampton began to use combined heat and power district heating, taking advantage of geothermal heat "trapped" in the area.
 The geothermal heat provided by the well works in conjunction with the Combined Heat and Power scheme.
 Geothermal energy provides 15–20%, fuel oil 10%, and natural gas 70% of the total heat input for this scheme and the combined heat and power generators use conventional fuels to make electricity.
 "Waste heat" from this process is recovered for distribution through the 11 km mains network.

-Lerwick District Heating Scheme is of note because it is one of the few schemes where a completely new system was added to a previously existing small town.
+Scotland has several district heating systems.
+The first in the UK was installed at Aviemore, and others followed at Lochgilphead, Fort William and Forfar.
+Lerwick District Heating Scheme in Shetland is of note because it is one of the few schemes where a completely new system was added to a previously existing small town.

 ADE has an online map of district heating installations in the UK.
 ADE estimates that 54 percent of energy used to produce electricity is being wasted via conventional power production, which relates to £9.5 billion ($US12.5 billion) per year.

-Spain

 North America

 In North America, district heating systems fall into two general categories.
 Those that are owned by and serve the buildings of a single entity are considered institutional systems.
 All others fall into the commercial category.